relaycorp/veraid-website/src/pages/kliento/alternatives.md

 Kliento offers a distinct approach to client authentication, addressing common limitations found in traditional methods.
 It aims to provide secure, offline-verifiable credentials without shared secrets or key distribution mechanisms.
 Let's compare it to some prevalent alternatives.

-## Opaque API keys
+## API keys

-Opaque API keys are randomly-generated strings used as shared secrets for authentication.
+API keys are randomly-generated strings used as shared secrets for authentication.

 **Pros:**